aspida/aspida/packages/aspida-mock/README.md

 ## Features

-- API mock dedicated to TypeScript that achieves type safety using the type definition of [aspida](https://github.com/aspidajs/aspida/tree/master/packages/aspida).
+- API mock dedicated to TypeScript using the type definition of [aspida](https://github.com/aspidajs/aspida/tree/master/packages/aspida).
 - Supports all HTTP methods such as `GET`/`POST`/`PUT`/`DELETE` in a few lines.
 - No server required, works only with browser.